robinvanemden/sensors/README.md

 [TTGO HiGrow with MQTT Cayenne integration](higrow)

 An example of a plant sensor to MQTT based dashboard solution.
+Use your HiGrow Device to measure one of your own plants for a week, and analyse the resulting data with a time series model.